 How do you know if your dream is from God?

-Anybody can get duped by a lie.
-The only alternative is to never believe anybody about anything.
-That’s not practical.
-The proof is in the message.
-Mixing up messages from God happens over and over in the world, like when somebody puts on a vest laden with explosives and walks into a crowd of people and detonates the vest.
-The crowd is seemingly consisting of a semi-random assortment of people, male and female, young and old.
-Can this ever be right?
+Mixing up messages from God happens over and over in the world, like when somebody puts on a vest laden with explosives and walks into a crowd of people, and detonates the vest.
+The crowd seemingly consists of a semi-random assortment of people, male and female, young and old.
 The Geneva Convention and the doctrine of Just War say it can’t.
 Yet the associates of the suicide bomber tell the world that it’s God who’s telling them to do that, that the war is somehow ‘holy.’
 Is it?

-What if there was a way to convince the group you were targeting of the truth of your position?
+What if there was a way to convince the group you were targeting your position’s truth?
 That would be infinitely more powerful.
-You also wouldn’t lose an ally, like you do when someone associated with your cause kills him or herself, like you do when you have a suicide bomber.
+You also wouldn’t lose an ally, like you do when someone associated with your cause kills him or herself like you do when you have a suicide bomber.
 Suicide bombing, kamikaze bombing, and any similar attacks puts your cause on the losing side of the conflict equation.
 Suicide bombing diminishes both the “cause” and the opposition.
 If there ever was a tactic that was pure evil, that’s the one.

 Divine counsel tends to stand out from the usual type of dream